-People who have never been abused often wonder why a person wouldn’t just leave.
+People who have never been abused often wonder why a person wouldn’t just leave an abusive relationship.
 They don’t understand that breaking up can be more complicated than it seems.

 - Fear: Your friend may be afraid of what will happen if they decide to leave the relationship.
 If your friend has been threatened by their partner, family or friends, they may not feel safe leaving.